 Our half day canyoning adventure is probably the most adventurous activity that we offer.
 Enjoy big slides and water flumes, cliff jumps and abseiling over waterfalls!
 This activity is definitely one for the adrenaline lover but also suitable for anyone over 12 years old that likes the water and is steady on their feet!
 Canyoning in Scotland is a relatively new activity but has been popular in the Alps, Spain and North America for years.
 If you would like to try out this fast growing adventure sport check out our half day canyoning trip availability here.

 If you like the idea of canyoning but are not sure or have younger kids then our gorge walking adventure is a great alternative with smaller waterfalls to scramble up and down, smaller pool jumps, swimming and general hilarity!
 These trips have a minimum age of 8 plus and again all equipment is supplied with the exception of footwear and you can see more information, pictures and availability for gorge walking here.

 Half Day Canoe or Kayak Trips in the Great Glen

 We are very lucky being based in the heart of the Great Glen and most of our kayaking trips take place on Loch Oich which is also part of the Caledonian Canal and Great Glen Canoe Trail.
 You can choose to enjoy this half day journey in either an open canoe or sea touring kayak depending on your preference and experience.
-We will buy ativan 2mg explore the loch and some of the sights such as the Well of the Seven Heads, Old Invergarry Castle, Crannogs or maybe take a trip to Laggan Locks and the head of Loch Lochy depending on wind and weather.
+We will explore the loch and some of the sights buy zolpidem uk such as the Well of the Seven Heads, Old Invergarry Castle, Crannogs or maybe take a trip to Laggan Locks and the head of Loch Lochy depending on wind and weather.
 You can book or see more half day kayak trip information here and half day canoe trip information here.